The Mayfair Hotel’s rooftop bees have been hard at work in their hive, and their delicious honey is now available for sale to guests and the public.

 “Unfiltered with little touches of wax, the Mayfair Rooftop Honey delivers a beautiful blend of mixed flora tastes and butterscotch.”

 The Mayfair’s is one of a select few pioneering luxury hotels worldwide to keep its own bees.
 The bees’ hive is surrounded by a white picket fence, water fountain and rooftop garden which acts as a windbreak, and their flight path takes in Government House and the Adelaide Botanic Garden.

-Mayfair Hotel general manager Martin Radcliffe said the hotel was committed to sustainable tourism, with the rooftop bees project an important way of achieving this.
+Mayfair Hotel Management Team said the hotel was committed to sustainable tourism, with the rooftop bees project an important way of achieving this.

-“The Mayfair rooftop bees not only enable the hotel to contribute to solving a growing environmental problem, they provide us with a superior product that can be used in dishes across the hotel, and a real point of interest for our guests,” Martin said.
+“The Mayfair rooftop bees not only enable the hotel to contribute to solving a growing environmental problem, they provide us with a superior product that can be used in the hotel, and a real point of interest for our guests.”

-The honey produced by the Mayfair Rooftop Bees is a star ingredient in several of the Mayflower Restaurant’s desserts which feature on their decadent dessert trolley, including Honey and Wildflower Gateaux and Honey Panna Cotta.
+The honey produced by the Mayfair Rooftop Bees is a star ingredient in several of the Mayflower Restaurant’s desserts which feature on their decadent dessert trolley, such as Honey and Wildflower Gateaux and Honey Panna Cotta.